DUPR Rating Explained: What's a Good DUPR Rating in Pickleball?

 The Algorithm

-• Opponent and partner ratings — beating a 4.5-rated opponent is worth more than beating a 3.0-rated opponent.
-Likewise, winning with a lower-rated partner carries more weight.
+- Opponent and partner ratings — beating a 4.5-rated opponent is more valuable than beating a 3.0-rated opponent.
+Winning with a lower-rated partner is also more valuable.

-• Match type — DUPR accepts results from tournaments, organized leagues, and recreational play.
-Tournament results from verified events carry more algorithmic weight.
+- Match type — DUPR accepts results from what types of play? — DUPR accepts results from tournaments, recreational leagues and organized leagues.
+Tournament results from sanctioned events carry more weight.

-• Recency — more recent matches have a greater impact on your rating than older ones, so your DUPR reflects your current playing level.
+- Recency — more recent matches have a larger effect on your rating than older matches, so your DUPR reflects your rating for the present moment.

 Separate Singles and Doubles Ratings

-DUPR maintains separate ratings for singles and doubles, because they're genuinely different games.
-You might be a 4.2 in doubles but a 3.8 in singles — and that's perfectly normal.
-Most players focus on doubles (by far the more popular format), which is why this analysis focuses on doubles ratings.
+DUPR has separate ratings for singles and doubles because the two games are different.
+You might be a 4.2 in doubles but only a 3.8 in singles and who’s to say that’s not okay?
+Singles is by far the least common format so the focus of this analysis is on doubles ratings.

 The Rating Scale

-DUPR ratings range from 2.000 to 8.000, expressed to three decimal places.
-Here's a general guide to the skill levels:
+DUPR ratings range from 2.000 to 8.000 and are reported to three decimal places.
+The following are general skill levels:

-For reference, the two highest-rated players in the world are Ben Johns at a staggering 7.162 DUPR doubles rating and Anna Leigh Waters at 6.857.
-Only 190 players on Earth are rated 6.0 or above in doubles.
+For context, the two best players in the world are Ben Johns with a 7.162 DUPR doubles rating and Anna Leigh Waters with a 6.857, making it just 190 players worldwide who are rated 6.0 or above in doubles.

 What's a Good DUPR Rating?

-This is the question every pickleball player wants answered: "Is my DUPR rating good?"
+This is the question every pickleball player wants to answer: "Is my DUPR rating good?"

-The answer depends on context, but we can give you something better than subjective opinions — actual percentile data based on hundreds of thousands of players with DUPR doubles ratings.
+The answer depends on context, but we can offer you something better than wild guesses — actual percentile ranges for hundreds of thousands of players with DUPR doubles ratings.

 Here's exactly where each rating level falls:

-🏆 The short answer: If your DUPR doubles rating is 3.5 or above, you're better than the majority of all rated pickleball players.
-If you're 4.0 or above, you're in the top 13.5% — and you should feel really good about your game.
+🏆 Here’s the short version: If your DUPR doubles rating is 3.5 or higher, you outplay the majority of all rated pickleball players.
+If you’re 4.0 or higher, you’re in the top 13.5% and you should feel great!

 What About "Average"?

-This makes sense: most players who commit to getting a DUPR rating have already progressed past the beginner stage.
-The distribution rises steadily from 2.0–2.5 (10.5%) through 2.5–3.0 (21%) to the peak at 3.0–3.5, then tapers off as skill levels get more competitive.
+This makes sense.
+Most players who commit to getting a DUPR rating are already past beginner level.
+The distribution increases steadily from 2.0–2.5 (10.5%) to 2.5–3.0 (21%) before peaking at 3.0–3.5 and then decreases as skill levels become more comparable.

 DUPR Rating Distribution: The Full Picture